Kilchattan Bay: History

 The village is named after the sixth century bishop, Saint Cathan, who established a hermitage at this location in AD 539.
 His nephew was Saint Blane and a chapel was established in his honour in the 12th century.
 St. Blane's Chapel still exists as a ruin, one mile to the south of Kilchattan village.

 The village developed as a row of fisherman's houses.
 Further developments included a quarry, stone pier and a lime kiln which can still be seen behind St. Blane's Villa.
-The limestone used in the kiln being mined on the hillside behind the village.
-Part of the old mine workings is now used as the reservoir for the village.
-Overlooking the reservoir is the ruined remain of Kelspoke Castle.
+The limestone used in the kiln was mined on the hillside behind the village.
+Some of the old mine workings are now used as the reservoir for the village.
+Overlooking the reservoir are the ruined remains of Kelspoke Castle.

-A new wooden pier was constructed in 1880 when the village became a regular port-of-call for steamers which carried trippers from the great city of Glasgow and local traffic such as the output of tile factory (closed 1915) at Kingarth.
-The St. Blane's Hotel was constructed between the two piers and still services the tourist trade today (now closed).
+A new wooden pier was constructed in 1880 when the village became a regular port-of-call for steamers which carried trippers from the great city of Glasgow and local traffic such as the output of the tile factory at Kingarth.
+St. Blane's Hotel was constructed between the two piers and still services the tourist trade today as a holiday home.
 Since that heyday, the steamer traffic has disappeared with the new pier closing in 1955 to scheduled steamers.
-The pier was used on an occasional basis before the wooden structure deteriorated and was demolished in 1976.
+The pier was then used on an occasional basis before the wooden structure deteriorated and was demolished in 1976.

 Queen Elizabeth II and her consort landed on the pier from the Royal Yacht Britannia in 1957 on a visit to the island before driving through the village.
 The old stone pier, being more durable, has been renovated and now serves as the main landing point.

-The village at one stage had a post office, drapers, bakery, grocers, greengrocers, cafe (owned by the family of Lena Zavaroni) and a tearoom situated at the pier.
-It was also one of the last places in Scotland (until the early 1970s) where milk was delivered from a churn with residents collecting their milk in jugs from a churn in the back of a van.
+The village at one stage had a post office, drapers, bakery, grocers, greengrocers, cafe (owned by the family of Lena Zavaroni) and a tearoom at the pier.
+It was also one of the last places in Scotland (until the early 1970s) where milk was delivered from a churn with residents collecting their milk in jugs from a churn on the back of a van.

 A landslide in 2011 removed a section of the path from the village to the top of Suidhe Chattan.